doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about binomial distribution  distribution in NumPy today.
 Used that in simulating some simple cases, just to get an idea on it.
 Also started with hypothesis testing in python.
 **Thoughts:** Learned something new and out of my comfort zone – Statistics.
 Well, it's very crucial in Data science so , I must.

+# 100 Days Of Code - Log

+### Day 25: June 19, 2020

+**Today's Progress**: Started with machine learning today.
+Learned about supervised learning and unsupervised learning.
+Witnessed how a classification problem works by studying the famous classification problem – the Iris dataset.
+**Thoughts:** Taking baby steps towards the goal!